 Pollution had damaged the soft Anston limestone from Yorkshire, originally used to build the Tower, as well as the Clipsham stone from the Midlands used in later years for repairs.
 Many of the hundreds of intricate carvings in architect Charles Barry’s design had eroded, as had larger structural pieces of stone.

-To replace the damage, new pieces of stone have been brought in from a quarry near Doncaster in Yorkshire.
+To replace the damage, new pieces of stone were brought in from a quarry near Doncaster in Yorkshire.
 Our stonemasons meticulously create a template for each stone before spending at least two weeks hand carving the stone using traditional tools.

-They take multiple trips up the scaffolding, from the workshop at the bottom of the Tower, to ensure the stone is an exact match for the one it is replacing.
-This ensures the quality of the work matches that of our Victorian forefathers.
+They took multiple trips up the scaffolding, from the workshop at the bottom of the Tower, to ensure the stone was an exact match for the one it replaced.
+This ensured the quality of the work matched that of our Victorian forefathers.